afiskon/stm32-si5351/README.md

 # stm32-si5351

-HAL-based Si5351A driver for STM32.
+HAL-based Si5351 driver for STM32.

-Si5351A is a I2C-programmable 8 kHz - 160 MHz clock generator made by Silicon Labs.
-It has 3 clock outputs.
+Si5351 is a I2C-programmable 8 kHz - 160 MHz clock generator made by Silicon Labs.
+It has 3+ clock outputs depending on modification.
 The signal level can be changed in ~2-11 dBm range.

 Basic interface: